achimmihca/UniInject/README.md

     - The included SceneInjectionManager is a good starting point for inspiration.

 ## Other Dependency Injection Libraries for Unity3D
 Before setting for a DI library, also check out these projects
 - [Zenject](https://github.com/modesttree/Zenject)
 - [adic](https://github.com/intentor/adic/)
 - [RapidIoC](https://github.com/cpgames/RapidIoC)

-# Demo

-Clone this repo, open the Unity project, and take a look at the demo scene.

 # How to Use

-## Get the Code
+## Get the Package

-- You can add a dependency to your `Packages/manifest.json` in the following form:
+- You can add a dependency to your `Packages/manifest.json`  using a [Git URL](https://docs.unity3d.com/Documentation/Manual/upm-git.html) in the following form:
   `"com.achimmihca.uniinject": "https://github.com/achimmihca/UniInject.git?path=UniInject/Packages/com.achimmihca.uniinject#v1.0.0"`
-    - Note that `#v1.0.0` specifies a tag of this git repository.
-Remove this part to use the latest (possibly unstable) version.
+    - Note that `#v1.0.0` can be used to specify a tag or commit hash.
-    - Note further that the path parameter (`?path=...`) points to the folder in this git repository, where the Unity package is placed.
+- This package ships with a sample that can be imported to your project using Unity's Package Manager.

 ## SceneInjectionManager
 The SceneInjectionManager is taking care of finding IBinder instances in the scene and injecting the bound objects into all scripts that implement the INeedInjection interface.
 This is done in Awake(), such that injection is complete when the Start() method is entered: